ClickHouse/clickhouse-docs/docs/en/guides/improving-query-performance/sparse-primary-indexes/sparse-primary-indexes-cardinality.md

 Now the table's rows are first ordered by their `ch` value, and rows that have the same `ch` value are ordered by their `cl` value.
 But because the first key column `ch` has high cardinality, it is unlikely that there are rows with the same `ch` value.
 And because of that is is also unlikely that `cl` values are ordered (locally - for rows with the same `ch` value).

-Therefore the `cl` are most likely in random order and therefore have a bad locality and compression ration, respectively.
+Therefore the `cl` values are most likely in random order and therefore have a bad locality and compression ration, respectively.